Scarecrow Trickster

 and post notes and photos about your poem like Emile Pinet.

-Standing silent, alone without a friend,
+Standing silent, alone, without a friend,

-vigilant in the face of wind and rain;
+vigilant in the face of wind and rain.

-a scarecrow trickster is playing pretend,
+A scarecrow trickster is playing pretend,

-his hand-me-down clothes look ragged and plain.
+in his hand-me-down clothes: ragged and plain.

 The whispers of the crop

-and yet he doesn't eavesdrop.
+and yet, he doesn't eavesdrop.

 The birds all shoo

-‘cause he's on cue,
+on cue; 'cause he's

 steadfast and true!

-Even though he faces a chilling end,
+And although he faces a chilling end,

-amidst the rows of corn as a backdrop,
+amidst the rows of corn as a backdrop:

 disguised as you.